Celebrate Easter with sustainable chocolate

 The Bite To Fight chocolate of Oxfam Fairtrade offers cocoa farmers an additional Fairtrade Premium on top of their fair income.

-©Foto: paasactie 'Fairlijk Pasen', Oxfam-Wereldwinkels
+©Foto: Oxfam-Wereldwinkels

 The Bite to Fight chocolate of Oxfam Fairtrade offers cocoa farmers an additional Fairtrade Premium on top of their fair income.